doriangiterdone/coldCounter/README.md

 ### 1. Ingest

-Raw datasets are downloaded and stored in the data directory.
+Raw datasets are downloaded and stored in system memorgy.

 ### 2. Normalize